-Just for the record, I focus on Non-NFA barrel configurations for 2 reasons: velocity/muzzle energy from the length of the barrel and avoiding unnecessary legal/regulatory issues such as filling out a Form 1, paying a $200 tax, and setting up an NFA Trust.
+Just for the record, I focus on Non-NFA barrel configurations for 2 reasons: size/weight of builds and avoiding unnecessary legal/regulatory issues such as filling out a Form 1 or Form 4, paying a $200 tax, and waiting for ATF approval.
 I also am not a slave to accuracy and I don't shoot in 3-gun competitions.
 I view AR 15s as battle rifles, not precision rifles.
 We're talking about a gun chambered in 5.56, not 6.5 Creedmoor or .338 Lapua, so its range is limited.
 (Generally, a maximum effective range of somewhere around 500 yards, give or take, depending on the specific rifle and load.)
 As such, barrels that are NOT built to withstand rapid fire, are meant to be disposed of after 2,000 rounds (or, similar low round count), or have very limited corrosion resistance will not be featured here.
 I would only build an AR 15 for myself that I could reasonably go to war (GTW) with, if I needed to.
 You might also note that I do not recommend Colt parts.
 It's not because they're no good - it's just that they are hard to get and way over-priced.
 I'd prefer a BCM part over a Colt in virtually all cases, anyway.

 RECEIVERS: